Get your German Degree!

 For most degree programs, the language of instruction is German.
 You will therefore have to prove that you have an adequate knowledge of German.
 Applicants for a degree course need to have German language skills at level C1 of the Common European Framework of Reference for Languages.

-International degree programs taught in English require proof of of language skills in English (for example, TOEFL, the “Test of English as a foreign language”).
-SRH University Heidelberg requires a minimum TOEFL score of 80 IBT, IELTS 6.5.
+International degree programs taught in English require proof of language skills in English (for example, TOEFL, the “Test of English as a foreign language”).
+SRH University Heidelberg requires a minimum TOEFL score of 80 IBT, IELTS 6.5, or other proof of English proficiency.
 Some programs may require a higher score, please check with the department in question.

 You are not required to have German language skills if your course of study is in English.